What constitutes the perfect beef burger?

 After jostling my way past a crowd of hungry diners, I went ahead and ordered the Old Amsterdam Burger (€10.50) with cheddar and gouda cheese, and some added bacon for good measure.
 A very hands-on affair, this is a burger that needs to be tackled the old-fashioned way.
 In fact, one could say it is the kind of main course that once you pick it up, you’re going to have to tuck it away in one (or two) fell swoop(s).

 Having previously lived in the Netherlands for three years, I was delighted to see my burger served with a side of traditional Dutch fries.
-The burger itself was also a roaring success, with the sauces in particular packing a welcome punch.
+The burger itself was a roaring success, with the sauces in particular packing a welcome punch of flavour.

 A popular restaurant with a cosy and inviting atmosphere, tables at Rembrandt-Burger are often at a premium.
 However, for those looking for a little taste of the Netherlands within the urban environs of Friedrichshain, Rembrandt-Burger is a must.